tdulcet/Distributed-Computing-Scripts/README.md

                         to use the same worktype for all workers or once for each worker to use different worktypes.
 Not all worktypes are supported by all the GIMPS programs.
+  --cert-work           Get PRP proof certification work, Default: none.
+Not
+                        yet supported by any of the GIMPS programs.
+  --cert-work-limit=CERT_CPU_LIMIT
+                        PRP proof certification work limit in percentage of CPU or GPU time, Default: 10%.
+Requires the --cert- work option.
   --min-exp=MIN_EXP     Minimum exponent to get from PrimeNet (2 -
                         999,999,999)
   --max-exp=MAX_EXP     Maximum exponent to get from PrimeNet (2 -
                         999,999,999)
   -g, --gpuowl, --prpll
                         Get assignments for GpuOwl or PRPLL instead of Mlucas.
-  --cudalucas=CUDALUCAS
+                        PRPLL is not yet fully supported.
-                        Get assignments for CUDALucas instead of Mlucas.
+  --cudalucas           Get assignments for CUDALucas instead of Mlucas.
-                        Provide the CUDALucas output filename as the argument.
   --num-workers=NUM_WORKERS
                         Number of workers (CPU Cores/GPUs), Default: 1 -c CPU, --cpu-num=CPU